Higher education

 - Diploma: Bachelor.

-We compare a Bachelor obtained via a professioneel gerichte bacheloropleiding to an bachelor’s degree.
+We compare a Bachelor obtained via a professioneel gerichte bacheloropleiding to an HBO bachelor’s degree.

 Bachelor via a bachelor-na-bacheloropleiding